cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/04-amr.md

 Therefore, it is very possible that we missed parts of its genome during assembly, and that some of those contained AMR genes or plasmids.

 In conclusion, always be critical of the analysis of your results at this stage, comparing the output from different tools as well as considering the quality of your assemblies.
+Ultimately, the safest way to assess AMR is with **experimental validation**, by testing those strains against the relevant antimicrobial agents in the lab.
+However, computational analysis such as what we did can help inform these experiments and treatment decisions.

 ## Exercises